AdaCore/spark2014/docs/ug/usage_scenarios.rst

-.. _usage scenarios for spark:
+.. _Usage Scenarios for SPARK:

 ***************************
 Usage Scenarios for |SPARK|